AltahhanAi/Data_Science/docs/content/unit4/04_01e_Gradient_decent.md

 \nabla \bar{J}^{2}(\mathbf{w})=-\frac{1}{N} \sum_{n=1}^{N} \mathbf{x}_{n}\left(t_{n}-\mathbf{w}^{\top} \mathbf{x}_{n}\right)
 $$

-This is an important formula that we will get refer back to often.
+This is an important formula that we will refer back to often.
 To get a taste of what this gradient entails, we show below what is involved in it:

 $$
 \nabla \overline{J^{2}}(\mathbf{w})=-\frac{1}{N}\left(\left[\begin{array}{c}